Australian CODE OF GOOD WHOLESALING PRACTICE (GWP) FOR MEDICINES IN SCHEDULES 2, 3, 4 AND 8.

 There must be an appropriate level of protection and security of the facility, and for stored medicines, to prevent their theft and illegal distribution.
 Management should carry out a security risk assessment and maintain a security risk management plan for the business, which should be reviewed periodically.
 An authorised waste collector must carry out collection and destruction of waste medicines.

 Section 10 Additional Measures for Management of Controlled Drugs (CD) and other Goods with High Illicit Value (GHIV)

 There are additional risks to wholesalers who handle CD and/ or GHIV.
 Therefore, the security risk assessment and security risk management plan must detail secure storage, such as in a vault or safe, and handling methods for CD and GHIV.
 There must be control and administration of all transport movements of CD and/ or GHIV from wholesalers to product recipients.
 Detailed records of transactions in respect to CD and/ or GHIV, such as formal stock counts, including waste, must be maintained.

 More information on Good Wholesaling Practice can be found here:

-CoolPac designs, manufactures and tests passive cold-chain packaging systems.
-Their range of products include EPS & Polyurethane boxes ranging from 5 litres internal volume to a full 1100 litre pallet size container.
+CoolPac designs, manufactures, and tests passive cold-chain packaging systems.
+Their range of products includes EPS & Polyurethane boxes ranging from 5 litres internal volume to a full 1100 litre pallet size container.
 All the packaging systems are fully validated to local and ISTA ambient profiles.